deNBI/perunKeystoneAdapter/test/keystone/README.md

 | password     | s3crt     |
 | region       | RegionOne |

 You can use the [keystone-openrc.sh](keystone-openrc.sh) file to set your shell environment to access the docker keystone container.

 ```$ source keystone-openrc.sh ```

 ### Clean up keystone

-It could be sometimes usefull to clean up your keystone test setup.
-A [small script](clean_keystone.sh) do the job perfectly.
+It could be sometimes usefully to clean up your keystone test setup.
+A [small script](clean_keystone.sh) do the job #
+perfectly.

 ```$ clean_keystone.sh```